-Application : Applied Explanation on : application of the practice General Arising from the resignation of an Independent Director on 8 February 2019, as at 31 December 2019, the Board has eight (8) members, with four (4) Independent Directors, one (1) Non-Executive Director and three (3) Executive Directors (including the Chairman).
-On 27 February 2020, a new Independent Director was appointed to the Board.
-With this we now have nine (9) Directors on the Board, of which five (5) - a majority - are Independent Directors Board's Management of the Company The Board forms the mind and management of the Company and leads the Company.
+Application : Applied Explanation on application of the practice : General As at 31 December 2020, the Board has nine (9) members, with five (5) Independent Directors, one (1) Non-Executive Director and three (3) Executive Directors (including the Chairman).
+Board's Management of the Company The Board forms the mind and management of the Company and leads the Company.
 To ensure that it is able to fulfil its obligations to the Company and to ensure proper management of the Company, the Board meets at least four (4) times a year, with additional matters resolved by way of circular resolutions as and when required.
 Special meetings of the Board may be called when necessary.
 Each Independent Director brings invaluable judgment and skills to bear on issues of strategy, performance, resource allocation, risk management and standards of conduct.
 Balance in the Board is achieved and maintained with the composition of both Executive, Non-Executive and Independent Directors.
 In recognition that the Independent Directors have a primary role in providing unbiased and independent views, the Company has selectively appointed highly qualified individuals of integrity and character, with broad experience and proven business and management expertise.
 Currently, Y. Bhg.
-Dato' Zainal Abidin Putih is the longest serving Independent Director of the Company.
+Dato Zainal Abidin Putih is the longest serving Independent Director of the Company.
 Although he has not been formally appointed as the Senior Independent Director, shareholders are at liberty to approach Y. Bhg.
 Dato' Zainal Abidin Putih, or any of the other Independent Directors, to seek clarification should they have any queries or concerns relating to the Company and its Management.
 This would be in addition to the ability of the shareholders and other stakeholders directly contacting the Executive Directors or Senior Management.
 By engaging the Independent Directors, the Management is able to elicit their views and benefit from the Independent Directors' vast experience and expertise in various fields of business including the downstream oil & gas business.
 The engagement with the Independent Directors also enables the Company to manage Minority Shareholders' expectation that their rights continue to be protected.
 The strategic plans of the Company and the operating plans for the year to grow the business, including the key factors taken into consideration in determination of the plans, are considered and approved by the Board.
 Approval by the Board is also obtained for the Company's budget.
-The progress of plans and budget as approved, are reviewed midyear (following an internal mid-year review at Senior Management level) with adjustments made where deemed necessary.
+The progress of plans and budget as approved, are reviewed mid-year (following an internal midyear review at Senior Management level) with adjustments made where deemed necessary.
 Adherence to the budget is also monitored in conjunction with the periodic review of the financials.
 The key to the strategic plans of the Company is long-term sustainability.
-The success of the Company (and indeed its rate of expansion in the downstream oil & gas business in Malaysia) since 2012 is reflected by: the Company's rapid growth in the market as a major oil & gas company; the successful establishment of the 'Petron' brand in the Malaysian market, leading to the Company winning awards such as the 'Putra Brand Awards'; the introduction of innovative products such as the only RON100 gasoline in Malaysia and the high-end Turbo Diesel Euro 5 fuel; the strong financial position of the Company; the Company's consistent market capitalisation and healthy dividend pay outs, that benefits the shareholders of the Company via healthy yields in investments; Acquiring a Palm Oil Methyl Ester(POME) production plant to secure the Company's access to this mandated diesel additive; and Upgrading the Port Dickson Refinery to meet the Euro 5 standards in relation to diesel All this was done whilst maintaining an impeccable safety record with the Company's terminals having operated over twenty-three (23) years without any lost time injury.
-Apart from the adoption of the Company's Vision and Mission
+The success of the Company (and indeed its rate of expansion in the downstream oil & gas business in Malaysia) since 2012 is reflected by:

+- the Company's rapid growth in the market as a major oil & gas company; - the successful establishment of the 'Petron' brand in the Malaysian market, leading to the Company winning awards such as the 'Putra Brand Awards'; - the introduction of innovative products such as the only RON100 gasoline in Malaysia and the high-end Turbo Diesel Euro 5 fuel; - the strong financial position of the Company; - the Company's consistent market capitalisation and healthy dividend pay outs, that benefits the shareholders of the Company via healthy yields in investments; - Acquiring a Palm Oil Methyl Ester (POME) production plant to secure the Company's access to this mandated diesel additive; and - Upgrading the Port Dickson Refinery to meet the Euro 5 standards in relation to diesel